-7. Now it remains to map the new virtual controller to a physical controller.
-Right-click on the MIDI control you just created and choose Learn MIDI from the popup menu.
+8. Now it remains to map the new virtual controller to a physical controller.
+Double-click the MIDI control you just created to put the control into Learn mode, or right-click it and choose Learn MIDI from the popup menu.

-8. Move a knob, fader, or other physical controller and it will be mapped to the virtual controller.
+9. Move a knob, fader, or other physical controller and it will be mapped to the virtual controller.